Urns & Tubes: Preliminaries, on multisets and distributions

 The case where $\supp(\psi) = \{x,y\}$ captures the ordinary form of Vandermonde's formula.
 We reformulate it for numbers $B,G\in\NNO$ and $K\leq B+G$.
 Then:

 Intuitively: if you select $K$ children out of $B$ boys and $G$ girls, the number of options is given by the sum over the options for $b\leq B$ boys times the options for $g\leq G$ girls, with $b+g = K$.
+The equation~\eqref{VandermondeBinaryEqn} is standard, so a proof (\textit{e.g.}~by induction on $G$) is skipped.

-The equation~\eqref{VandermondeBinaryEqn} can be proven by induction on $G$.
-When $G=0$ both sides amount to $\binom{B}{K}$ so we quickly proceed to the induction step.
+\auxproof{ When $G=0$ both sides amount to $\binom{B}{K}$ so we quickly proceed to the induction step.
 The case $K=0$ is trivial, so we may assume $K > 0$.

-For the induction step, let $\supp(\psi) = \{x_{1}, \ldots, x_{n}, y\}$, for $n\geq 2$.
+} For the induction step, let $\supp(\psi) = \{x_{1}, \ldots, x_{n}, y\}$, for $n\geq 2$.
 Writing $\ell = \psi(y)$, $L' = L - \ell$ and $\psi' = \psi - \ell\ket{y}\in\natMlt[L'](X)$ gives:

 \end{myproof}

 We recall that for $n>0$ and $m\geq 0$ there is the \emph{multichoose} coefficient, defined for $n \geq 1$ and $m\geq 0$ as:

 Interestingly, where $\binom{n}{m}$ is the number of \emph{subsets} of size $m$ of an $n$-element set, $\bibinom{n}{m}$ is the number of \emph{multisets} of size $m$ over an $n$-element set.
 It is easy to see that: